-Touring the Temples: We booked our two-day tour through the hotel.
-Our guide, Mr. Narith, helped us avoid the crowds and his patient explanations in English deepened our understanding of Cambodia and its people.
+We booked our two-day tour through the hotel.
+Our guide, Mr. Narith, helped us avoid the crowds.
+His patient explanations in English deepened our understanding of Cambodia and its people.
 He shared his own story of enduring Cambodia’s civil war and teaching himself English.
 Discussing the past without bitterness, he works hard to provide a better life for his family.
 But he was also quite a jokester and got a laugh from most of the bored ticket-takers we met along the way.
 To beat the crowds and heat we set off each day at 7:30am.
 We began with Angkor Thom and progressed in reverse order through the Tomb Raider movie site to finish Day 1 at Angkor Wat.

 The sites are quite spread out and Narith kindly took time to help the many lost tourists trying to find their way without a guide — not recommended.
 He took some great pictures of us in front of the major sites.
 Our tuk-tuk driver provided plenty of cold water and they dropped us off in an air-conditioned restaurant while they took a break in our 8-hour day.